Commmunity HealthCare Association of the Dakotas

 Bismarck, ND, USA 58504

-Community HealthCare Association of the Dakotas (CHAD) is seeking a full-time Health Equity Manager.
-We have offices in Sioux Falls, SD and Bismarck, ND.
+Community HealthCare Association of the Dakotas (CHAD) is seeking a full-time Clinical Quality Improvement Manager.
+Ability to work from our Bismarck, ND or Sioux Falls, SD office is preferred.

 Are you seeking meaningful work and a rewarding career?
 Then consider a career with us!

 Our manager positions earn a competitive wage, and great benefits including health, dental, vision, disability, life insurance, retirement plan, vacation time, sick leave, holidays, wellness and more.

 CHAD is a non-profit membership organization that supports North Dakota and South Dakota community health centers (CHCs) in their mission to provide access to health care for all Dakotans regardless of insurance status or ability to pay.
 CHAD works with health center members and other community leaders and partners to enhance access to affordable, high-quality health care and to find solutions for expanding health care services in areas of the Dakotas that need it most.

 For more than 30 years, CHAD has advanced the efforts of CHC's in 62 delivery sites in 51 communities across North Dakota and South Dakota through training, technical assistance, education and advocacy.
 It's our mission "To foster healthy communities by promoting and supporting programs that increase access to affordable, high-quality care for all."
 It is our vision for all Dakotans to have access to a high quality system of care.

 CHAD is committed to cultivating and preserving a culture of inclusion and connectedness.
 We are able to grow and learn better together with a diverse team of employees.
 In recruiting for our team, we welcome the unique contributions that candidates can bring and strive to attract staff who will share our cornerstones of character of Integrity, Respect, Reliability, Collaboration, and Innovation.